cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 "integer values" here, occasionally calling out their unsignedness.
-We also use the term "arc" when the focus is on the edge of the tree labeled by such an integer value, as well as in the sense of a "long arc", i.e. a (sub)sequence of such integer values.)
+We also use the term "arc" when the focus is on the edge of the tree labeled by such an integer value, as well as in the sense of a "long arc", i.e., a (sub)sequence of such integer values.)

 While these sequences can easily be represented in CBOR arrays of unsigned integers, a more compact representation can often be achieved